itk-dev-rpa/Gennemsoegning-af-Statstidende/README.md

 # Gennemsøgning af Statstidende

-This robot fetches the newest data from Statstidende.dk and OPUS SAP and checks if any Statstidende cases could be of relevance.
+This robot fetches the newest data from Statstidende.dk, OPUS SAP and KMD Boliglån and checks if any Statstidende cases could be of relevance.

 ## How to use certificate